 Digital Marketing Campaign Monitoring and Evaluation

 In order for a company to achieve its marketing campaign’s goals, the goals of the campaign have to meet the S.M.A.R.T criteria.
 A S.M.A.R.T. goal is characterised as one that is specific (clearly stating the company’s objectives), measurable (having quantifiable outcomes with short term and long term targets), accomplishable (utilising resources and skill sets that are readily available), results-oriented (performance-based), and timebound (having a specific deadline) (Olsen, et al., 1998).

 - After 1 year of the campaign, by promoting its online website, company X increases website sales by 10%, improves website conversion by 1%, and responds to 100% of customers’ queries and complaints through the company webpage.

 - After 1 year of the social media campaign, company X gets 20% of all customers to become ‘fans’ on Facebook, converts 30% of current email database to ‘followers’ on Twitter, and makes 5% of fans on Facebook like pages’ posts.

 - After 1 year of the email marketing campaign, company X increases its number of email subscribers by 10%.

-Among various tools to monitors a company’s digital marketing performance, among Google Analytics is one of the most powerful.
+Among various tools to monitor a company’s digital marketing performance, Google Analytics is one of the most powerful.
 Google Analytics gives company information about its users’ key demographics, preferences, and behaviours, as well as the campaign’s major attributes such as conversion rates, bounce rates, landing pages, referrals, etc.